Top tips for living with a blind cat

 There’s no reason why your blind cat can’t go on being your happy, cuddly bundle of fur for years to come if you make allowances for its lack of sight and find ways to engage its other senses.

-- Take extra care with stairs.
+Take extra care with stairs.
 If your cat is newly blind, use a toddler safety gate until you’re confident that your feline has learned how to handle steps without sight.
+To help keep your toddler safe around your cat, read our blog for some on tips.

 In fact, a blind cat is pretty similar to a seeing cat.
 Perhaps the main difference is that it could spend less time out hunting, and more time inside curled up your lap.
 What’s not to love about that?